 The sewing and welding departments assemble the printed sheets, to make up backdrops that often reach gigantic proportions.

-Photo: the test theatre annexed to the Gallarate plant is equipped like a real stage and is often used to effect experimental installations.
+The test stage annexed to the Gallarate plant is equipped like a real stage and is often used to effect experimental installations.